antfu/eslint-config/README.md

 #### `perfectionist` (sorting)

-This plugin [`eslint-plugin-perfectionist`](https://github.com/azat-io/eslint-plugin-perfectionist) allows you to sorted object keys, imports, etc, with auto-fix.
+This plugin [`eslint-plugin-perfectionist`](https://github.com/azat-io/eslint-plugin-perfectionist) allows you to sort object keys, imports, etc, with auto-fix.

-The plugin is installed but no rules are enabled by default.
+The plugin is installed, but no rules are enabled by default.

 It's recommended to opt-in on each file individually using [configuration comments](https://eslint.org/docs/latest/use/configure/rules#using-configuration-comments-1).